nasa/Common-Metadata-Repository/resources/docs/rest-api/index.md

 # Authorized Access

-CMR OPeNDAP requires the use of tokens in order to provide access to potentially protected collections, services, variables, and/or granules.
+CMR Service-Bridge requires the use of tokens in order to provide access to potentially protected collections, services, variables, and/or granules.

 > A token needs to be included in each request, and this is done by sending